gillian-guide/gillian-guide.github.io/docs/en/preparation.md

     - Press `Download Windows Drivers` and open the downloaded executable.
     - Follow the in-app instructions to install the driver.
         - Select `Optional` drivers over `Recommended` to get the latest drivers.
-        - Select `Minimal Install` over `Full Install` if you don't need the extra features of the Adrenaline app.
+        - Select `Minimal Install` over `Full Install` if you don't need the extra features of the Adrenalin app.
 === "Intel"
     - Go to the [official website](https://www.intel.com/content/www/us/en/support/detect.html).
     - Press `Download now` and open the downloaded executable.